 One such early rabbinic source, Midrash Tehilim (a text circulating since at least the 11th century c.e.), highlights the entirely different “Philistine” population at the time of the judges and kings.
 The following is from its commentary on Psalm 60: “Pay attention … upon entering the land of the [later] Philistines, they [the Israelites] said to them … You are not keeping the precepts of the covenant Abraham made with Abimelech [the early, Philistine king of Genesis] … you are not Philistines.
 And the Philistines departed them” (1:2).

-The separation of these peoples was therefore clearly spelled out some 2,300 years ago, by the use of entirely different Greek titles.
+The separation of these peoples was therefore clearly spelled out more than 2,000 years ago, by the use of entirely different Greek titles.
 But what spurred this distinction?
 We get a clear sense of this separation of the early “Philistines” from the original Hebrew Scriptures themselves.

 It’s the same story with names.
 The later Philistines carry Indo-European derived names—i.e. Goliath, Achish.
 The early Philistines?
 Local Canaanite names—i.e. Abimelech, Phicol.